dsgrid/dsgrid-project-StandardScenarios/README.md

   - `dataset_type`: dataset type setting; Options(`sector_model`, `historical`, `benchmark`)
   - `data_source`: Data source or model name (e.g., "ComStock")
   - `version`: Optional.
 Defautl
 - `[dimensions]`: List of project-define dimensions.
-Includes `Project Dimensions` and `Supplemental Dimensions`.
+Includes `Base Dimensions` and `Supplemental Dimensions`.
 Each list contains either:
-  1. `[project_dimensions]`: list of base-level Project Dimensions.
-All input datasets must match the Project Dimensions exactly or provide a mapping from the dataset's dimension to Project Dimension.
-All 9 project dimensions must be defined here.
+  1. `[base_dimensions]`: list of base-level Base Dimensions.
+All input datasets must match the Base Dimensions exactly or provide a mapping from the dataset's dimension to Project Dimension.
+All 9 Base Dimensions must be defined here.
 No duplicate dimension types are allowed.
   2. `[supplemental_dimensions]`: list of additional Supplemental Dimensions to support for querying.
 Duplicate dimension types are allowed.

   Each dimension in the lists must have the following details: